-Shared reading takes place within the English lesson, at the beginning of a unit of work.
-It involves a class considering a text, and sessions are characterised by explicit teaching of specific reading strategies.
-The texts selected are quality texts, including multimodal formats, which reflect the teaching objectives.
+Shared reading takes place within the English lesson at the beginning of and throughout a unit of work.
+Sessions are characterised by explicit teaching of specific reading strategies.
+The texts selected are quality texts, which reflect the teaching objectives for each unit.

 During guided reading, the responsibility for reading shifts to the learner.
 Children read and respond to challenging and stimulating texts, with the teacher supporting, modelling and facilitating.

 It is intended that guided reading provides a forum for children to demonstrate what they have learned about reading and to further develop and extend their reading and comprehension skills in each of the content domains.

 The day after their guided reading session, children are given the opportunity to demonstrate their ability to independently apply the taught skills in a follow up session.